b-wagn/jackpot/README.md

 ## Tests
 You can run all tests with `cargo test`.
-Be aware that this may take a while, due to costly parameter setup.

 ## Benchmarks
 You can run the benchmarks with `cargo bench`.